⏳ The Wait Is Almost Over ⏳

 A Three-Part Guide to Mastery

-There's so much I want to teach you about tensors that I built Fundamentals of Tensor Calculus as a series of three courses.
+There's so much I want to teach you about tensors that I built Fundamentals of Tensor Calculus as a series of three full courses.

 Part I: Fundamentals of Cartesian Tensors